RomellKP/Machine-Architecture/README.md

   vector_write, matrix_write, vector_fill_sequential, and matrix_fill_sequential.

   ### How to Run:
-  For search algorithms problem compile and run search_benchmark.c and for matrices and vectors problem compile and run matata_print.c and matata_benchmark.c.
+  1. For search algorithms problem compile and run search_benchmark.c
+  2. For matrices and vectors problem compile and run matata_print.c and matata_benchmark.c
-  From there, follow directions in terminal and type out commands.
+  3. Follow directions in terminal and type out commands

   ### My Contributions:
   - matvec_util.c